tokenfactor/tokenfactor.github.io/index.md

 Medium: <https://medium.com/@wandermiles>

 # Research
-I'm interested in the intersections among emerging technologies, civic infrastructures, and urban resilience.
+I'm interested in the intersections among emerging technologies, civic systems & infrastructures, and urban resilience.
 I look at initiatives meant to develop and build urban resilience -- the capacity of cities to withstand various types of disruptions caused by rapid urbanization and disasters (financial, cyber warfare, climate change, etc).
 I examine the role of power, economics, politics, and culture, and the impact of tech adoption/tech-emboldened city initiatives on vulnerable populations across the globe.

 See also: digital equity, crisis informatics, urban planning, 'Smart' Cities initiatives, cybersecurity, privacy, and risk in the public sector, ubiquitous computing, critical infrastructure, ICT4D